TJ-Dewey/CNA340/README.md

 ```

 ## Thanks
 Provide thank yous and attributions here.
+Thanks to Exhoschi for his video in https://www.youtube.com/watch?v=XdhuWDdu-rk
 If someone helped you, you looked at another repository, or another article, provide it here.